Grass jelly: Malaysia, Singapore and Brunei

-Plain grass jelly is mixed in various kinds of desserts, such as ais kacang and cendol.
+Plain grass jelly is mixed into various kinds of desserts, such as ais kacang and cendol.
 It is also mixed with cold soy milk and served as a refreshing drink/dessert, a drink known as Michael Jackson in South-East Asia (a reference to Michael Jackson's changing skin color and/or the song "Black or White").

 Various combinations of grass jelly with rose flavoured syrup added to milk (bandung) are called "bandung cincau" or "bancau" for short.
 There is also shaved ice with grass jelly toppings.
 It can be green or brown.

-Philippines

-Grass jelly (Philippine: gulaman) bricks are used in the various Philippine refreshments or desserts such as sago’t gulaman, buko-pandan, agar flan or halo-halo.
-It may be used in fruit salads or eaten with milk or tea.

 Thailand

 In Thailand, grass jelly is known as chaokuai (เฉาก๊วย, /th/) derived from Teochew (草粿, Pe̍h-ōe-jī: tsháu-kué).
 It is commonly served relatively plain together with ice and natural brown sugar.
-Additionally, it can also be served with fruits such as jackfruit, the fruit of the toddy palm or mixed with other Thai desserts.
+Additionally, it can also be served with fruits such as jackfruit, toddy palm fruit, served on milk with brown sugar, or added to other Thai desserts.